foundersandcoders/coursebook/src/course/syllabus/tfb/week 4/content.md

 ## Why map the user journey?

+Mapping the user journey within the Double Diamond design model helps designers gain insights into thier user's needs, pain points, and opportunities for improvment.

 ## How does mapping work?

 The sessions is split into two halves.
 For the first half, you will: